AKA

 Commentary

 There are many, many variations of the concepts and distinctions addressed by the DIKW Pyramid.
-Variations in terminology, definition, and graphics reveal that imaginings of clear distinctions and logical hierarchies are obvious fictions – although, it would seem, not entirely un-useful, based on the resonance of the model with across so many audiences.
+Differences in terminology, definition, and graphics reveal that imaginings of clear distinctions and logical hierarchies are obvious fictions – although, it would seem, not entirely un-useful, based on the resonance of the model with across so many audiences.
 To that end, recursive definitions of the levels out of Second-Order Cybernetics may render the model of greater use within education (e.g., data = differences; information = differences that make a difference; knowledge = awareness of differences that make a difference; wisdom = ethical action based on awareness of differences that make a difference).
-The following set of visual metaphors offers yet a different way to think about these categories:
+The following set of visual metaphors offers yet a different way to think about these categories: Additionally, several popular discourses foreground “wisdom” as a vital aspect of culture and a potential end of learning – including Constructive-Developmental Theory and many Well-Being Discourses.)Authors and/or Prominent Influences

 DiffuseStatus as a Theory of Learning